-Seeing a movie is always fun, but seeing a movie in one of the oldest and most antiquated theatres in the whole city of Milwaukee is an unforgettable experience.
-Opened in 1927 on the city’s East Side, the Oriental Theatre is immediately recognizable by its ornate interior, as well as by the pipe organ that plays before certain films.
+Seeing a movie is always fun, but seeing a movie in one of the most iconic theaters in Milwaukee is an unforgettable experience.
+Opened in 1927 on the city’s East Side, the Oriental Theatre is famous for its ornate interior, as well as an antique pipe organ that’s played before certain films.
 There are three screens and a bar serving wines, beers and cocktails.

 One of the greatest things about Milwaukee is its waterways, so what better way to tour the city than by boat?
-The Edelweiss Boat Tours pass some of Milwaukee’s most recognizable buildings, all from the comfort of a spacious boat.
-Grab a drink and a sun hat and settle in for a relaxing and informative outing.
+The Edelweiss Boat Tours pass some of Milwaukee’s most recognizable buildings, all from the comfort of a spacious vessel – simply grab a drink and a sun hat and settle in for a relaxing and informative outing.
 Another popular option is the Margarita Fiesta Cruise, on which you’re served freshly-made cocktails and tacos.